Serving God | Serving Others

 -

-ENTERING THE SANCTUARY - An usher will give you a worship bulletin to guide you through the service.
+ENTERING THE SANCTUARY/CHAPEL - An usher will give you a worship bulletin to guide you through the service.
 Children's activity bags are also available.
 Offering plates are located on a stand inside each Sanctuary entrance (or just outside the Chapel).

 -